oracle/graal/docs/reference-manual/polyglot-programming.md

 ## Polyglot Launcher

 With polyglot applications it is often impossible to decide what the primary language of an application is.
-Therefore, an experimental new launcher, called `polyglot`, has been added to GraalVM.
+Therefore, an experimental new launcher, called `polyglot`, has been developed.
 For the moment, this launcher runs code for JavaScript, Ruby, and R without requiring the selection of a primary language.
 The polyglot launcher does not require the `--polyglot` option; it is enabled by default.